 3. Next, select the Global Properties and click on the (+) icon to add global properties.

-SoapUI has become the defacto standard for testing APIs in today's service-oriented world because of its powerful and easy to use features.
-By incorporating SoapUI into testing, companies can improve their quality of software.
+SoapUI has become the defacto standard for testing APIs in today's service-oriented world because of its powerful and easy-to-use features.
+By incorporating SoapUI into testing, companies can improve the quality of software.
 Now, it's the right time for you to start your career in SoapUI, if you're interested.

 Do you have any questions regarding this 'SoapUI Tutorial'?
 If so, then please put it in the comments section below.
 Our experts will help you solve your queries at the earliest.